30-Year-Old Pitcher – Free Agent

 2018 Fantasy Baseball Outlook

-There was no outlook written for Andrew Oliver in 2016.
+There was no outlook written for Andy Oliver in 2018.
 Check out the latest news below for more on his current fantasy value.

 Andy Oliver Contract Information:

-Signed a minor league deal with the Orioles in June of 2016.
+Signed a minor league deal with the Brewers in December of 2016 that includes an invite to spring training.

-To instantly reveal our fantasy analysis of every player – including Andrew Oliver – simply subscribe now.
+To instantly reveal our fantasy analysis of every player – including Andy Oliver – simply subscribe now.

 |Career (View All)||7||7||0||31.7||37||25||6||23||21||0||5||0||–||–||7.11||1.83|